dwheelerau/202301motiur/README.md

 The `detect.py` script that runs the model inference can be run using the `docker run` command or interactively by logging into the docker container itself after it is started in `-d` (detected mode).
 Instructions for both modes of interaction are shown below.

 The following steps are written for Linux users.
 However, if you ~~are unfortunate enough to~~ use windows,  this somewhat user-friendly [guide](https://github.com/dwheelerau/docker-guide) has instructions on running containers using Windows Subsystems for Linux (WSL) and docker-desktop.
-After installing both of these apps the instructions should work using the WSL Linux terminal (the guide includes an example running a camera trap detection model which you might want to try first if you are knew to all of this).
+After installing both of these apps the instructions should work using the WSL Linux terminal (the guide includes an example running a camera trap detection model which you might want to try first if you are new to all of this).

 # Building the docker image
 Note these steps will take some time depending on the speed of your internet connection.